-Land, buildings, major plant and equipment, infrastructure and heritage and cultural assets are measured on the revaluation basis, at fair value, in accordance with AASB116 Property, Plant and Equipment and the Local Government Finance Standard 2005.
-All other non-current assets, principally plant and equipment and intangibles, are measured at cost.
+Land and improvements, buildings, major plant and equipment and all infrastructure assets are measured on the revaluation basis, at fair value, in accordance with AASB116 Property, Plant and Equipment and the Local

+Government Finance Standard 2005.
+All other plant and equipment is measured at cost.

 Non-current physical assets measured at fair value are revalued where required so that the carrying amount of each class of asset does not materially differ from its fair value at the reporting date.
-This revaluation may involve the application of a suitable index to the cost elements of each asset, or may involve an independent assessment of the value.
+This is achieved by comprehensively revaluing these assets at least once every five years with interim valuations, using a suitable index, being otherwise performed on an annual basis where there has been a material variation in the index.